nlpodyssey/spago/README.md

 ### The basis

-Let's see if spaGO can tell as what two plus five is :)
+Let's see if spaGO can tell us what two plus five is :)

 ```go
 // create a new node of type variable with a scalar